aprs434/aprs434.github.io/README.md

 ## Reducing Power Consumption
 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver [can be put to sleep](https://bengoncalves.wordpress.com/2015/10/01/oled-display-and-arduino-with-power-save-mode/) when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
 2. GPS modules are also power hogs.
 It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.
 The i‑gate would then guess the tracker location from a freely available [wardriving](https://en.wikipedia.org/wiki/Wardriving) data service from the Internet.
 This is comparable to how Google Android smartphone localisation works.

-## Messaging Pager
-Up to now, APRS has been unduly considered to be predominantly a one-way localisation technology.
-This went to the point that many mistakenly think the letter "P" in the acronym APRS would stand for "position."
-[Bob Bruninga WB4APR (SK)](http://www.aprs.org), the spiritual father of APRS, deeply resented this situation.

-> _"APRS is not a vehicle tracking system.
-It is a two-way tactical real-time digital communications system between all assets in a network sharing information about everything going on in the local area."_

-In Bob's view of APRS as being foremost a real-time situational and tactical tool, messaging definitely merits its place.
-One of the long-term goals is rendering APRS messaging more popular by offering messaging pager designs.

 ## Recommended Hardware